Addictive Black Lentils with Spinach

 Black lentils cook quickly, hold their shape, and have a nice texture and flavor.
-They behave very similarly to French green lentils but perhaps cook a little more quickly.
-Why am I only just learning about them?
+They behave very similarly to French green lentils but cook more quickly.
+Friends, do you know about black lentils?

-I’ve mostly been using, as suggested, tender baby spinach, but I’ve also used beet greens (and roasted beets).
+I’ve mostly been using, as the recipe suggests, tender baby spinach, but I’ve also used beet greens (and roasted beets).
 I think any number of greens could work here: Swiss chard, turnip greens, mustard greens, etc.

-Once you make this dish once, you’ll find countless ways to adapt it with various greens, vegetables, and creamy smear.
+Once you make this dish once, you’ll find countless ways to adapt it with various greens, vegetables, and creamy schmears.
 I hope you love it as much as I do.